Episode 23

 “Think in threes, pick one.”

-Perhaps you are interested in explore movement, music, and painting.
+Perhaps you’re interested in exploring movement, music, and painting.
 Which one do you want to start with?
 Music you say?
 Perhaps you could add a “call to lessons song” that you either sing or play on a musical instrument you have on hand – piano or recorder.
 Choose a simple song that you can learn easily and make it the same every time you want to call children to lessons.
 That way, it becomes a signifier, like a little recognizable ritual that signals time to begin.

 Or perhaps you want to add in a song to sing together as a family before meals.
 Or a nighttime lullaby.
 Or a song from a culture that you’re studying in your geography block or ancient history block.